-KwikPen The suspension is contained in type I flint glass cartridges, sealed with halobutyl disc seals and plunger heads and are secured with aluminium seals.
-Dimeticone or silicone emulsion may have been used to treat the cartridge plunger, and/or the glass cartridge.
+The solution is contained in type I flint glass cartridges, sealed with butyl or halobutyl disc seals and plunger heads and are secured with aluminium seals.
+Dimeticone or silicone emulsion may be used to treat the cartridge plunger, and/or the glass cartridge.
 The 3 ml cartridges are sealed in a disposable pen injector, called the "KwikPen".
 Needles are not included.

-3 ml KwikPen: Packs of 5 pre-filled pens.
+3 ml KwikPen: Packs of 5

-6.5 Special precautions for disposal and other handling Instructions for use and handling To prevent the possible transmission of disease, each cartridge or pen must be used by one patient only, even if the needle on the delivery device is changed.
+Special precautions for disposal and other handling

+Instructions for use and handling

+To prevent the possible transmission of disease, each pre-filled pen must be used by one patient only, even if the needle on the delivery device is changed.
 The patient should discard the needle after every injection.